JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 **1.1.0:**

-Fixes:

--- Issue #4 -- If image assessors other than the roiCollections are present in the assessor list, the viewer will now count the correct number of roiCollections and won't hang on import.

-New:
+Features:

--- Issue #2 -- Full multiframe support.
+-- Full multiframe support.
 I've tested on both primary and secondary multi-frame DICOMs and can sucuessfully save/load AIMs to these.
 If anyone has an RTSTRUCT that references a multiframe DICOM I would appreciate the data!

+Bug fixes:

--- Issue #5 -- I painfully went through the list of SOP classes and selected what the viewer should and should not attempted to load.
+-- I painfully went through the list of SOP classes and selected what the viewer should and should not attempted to load.
 If any non-imaging resources sit as "scans", the viewer will no longer try to load these.

+-- If image assessors other than the roiCollections are present in the assessor list, the viewer will now count the correct number of roiCollections and won't hang on import.

 Please check the issues page.
 Label new issues with the "XNAT-ROI Beta" tag as well as relevent tags (e.g. enhancement, bug, etc).